 And to the church where they would be buried, she would donate Hraunsás and Húsafell.
 But she was the owner of this land.

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason Volume II pages 105-106)
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason Volume II pages 105-106)

 Húsafell is a hub on the Silver Circle where you will find a campsite, Hotel Húsafell, a small grocery store and restaurants.
 On the tours I have joined of this area we usually stopped at the restaurant of Húsafell Bistro (see my photo above).
 And once we stopped at the restaurant of Brúarás Geo Center.